• 0

 2. Choosing Hedging plants

-Beth Chatto, the garden legend, has advocated in choosing the right plant for the right place and this couldn’t be truer for hedges.
+Beth Chatto, the garden legend, has advocated choosing the right plant for the right place and this couldn't be truer for hedges.
 In your haste to fit your new hedge, you do need to spend some time considering what species best meets your needs.

 Are you looking for evergreen colour?
 Deciduous hedging that may fruit and then drop its leaves each year.
 Something that's fast-growing, slow-growing bushy or upright, thorny or smooth?
 Deterrent or aesthetic?
 As you can see there are loads of criteria.